Columbia Car Accident Lawyers

 In rare cases, you might also be awarded punitive damages.

 Also, there is no limit on jury awards of punitive damages where the defendant was intoxicated or under the influence of drugs.
 There is also no limit if the defendant is convicted of a felony for their conduct that hurt you.
+Understanding the potential for punitive damages requires a strategic legal approach, focusing on gathering comprehensive evidence that highlights the defendant's culpability beyond negligence.

 How Do I Know if I Should File a Car Accident Lawsuit?